surma/surma.dev/content/things/webgpu.md

 Outside of the web, a new generation of graphics APIs have established themselves which expose a more low-level interface to graphics cards.
 These new APIs accommodate new use-cases and constraints that weren’t around when OpenGL was designed.
 On the one hand, GPUs are almost ubiquitous now.
 Even our mobile devices have capable GPUs built in.
 As a result, _both_ modern graphics programming (3D rendering and ray tracing) and GPGPU use-cases are increasingly common.
 On the other hand, most of our devices have multi-core processors, so being able to interact with the GPU from multiple threads can be an important optimization vector.
 While the WebGPU folks were at it, they also revisited some previous design decisions and front-loaded a lot of the validation work that GPUs have to do, allowing the developer to squeeze more performance out of their GPUs.

-The most popular of the next-gen GPU APIs are [Vulcan] by the Khronos Group, [Metal] by Apple and [DirectX 12][dx12] by Microsoft.
+The most popular of the next-gen GPU APIs are [Vulkan] by the Khronos Group, [Metal] by Apple and [DirectX 12][dx12] by Microsoft.
 To bring these new capabilities to the web, WebGPU was born.
 While WebGL is just a thing wrapper around OpenGL, WebGPU chose a different approach.
 It introduces its own abstractions and doesn’t directly mirror any of these native APIs.
 This is partially because no single API is available on all systems, but also because many concepts (such as extremely low-level memory management) aren’t idiomatic for a web-facing API.
 Instead, WebGPU was designed to both feel “webby” and to comfortably sit on top of any of the native graphics APIs  while abstracting their idiosyncrasies.
 It’s being standardized in the W3C with all major browser vendors having a seat at the table.
 Due to its comparatively low-level nature and its sheer power, WebGPU has a bit of a learning curve and is relatively heavy on the setup, but I’ll try to break it down as best I can.

 ### Adapters and Devices